Meatball Casserole

 • Preheat the oven to 425°F. Lightly spray a casserole dish or 9 x 13” pan with non-stick cooking spray.

-• In a large microwave safe bowl, add the frozen meatballs.
+• In a large microwave safe bowl, add the 14-32 ounces bag of frozen meatballs.
 Using the defrost setting, defrost the meatballs for 5-7 minutes or until completely thawed.

-• To the prepared baking dish or pan, add the uncooked pasta, pasta sauce and water.
+• To the prepared baking dish or pan, add the 1 pound box of penne pasta, 24 ounces jar of marinara sauce and 3 cups water.
 Using a rubber scraper, stir to combine.
 Add in the thawed meatballs.

 • Cover the baking dish with foil and bake for 35 minutes, stirring the casserole halfway through baking.

-• Remove from oven and top the casserole with the shredded cheese.
+• Remove from oven and top the casserole with the 8 ounces mozzarella cheese.
 Bake for another 5-10 minutes or until the cheese is completely melted and light golden brown.

 • Let the casserole cool for 5-10 minutes before serving.